 has identified a list of 50 of Europe’s fastest growing pre-exit investor backed companies.

-The Tech Tour Growth 50 of 2016
+The Tech Tour Growth 50 of 2017

-This year’s Tech Tour Award winners have also been selected from the Tech Tour Growth 50.
-These can be seen here.
+This year’s Tech Tour Award winners will also be selected from the Tech Tour Growth 50.

 Why has the Tech Tour created the Tech Tour Growth 50?

 European entrepreneurs, together with their venture capital backers, have long built great companies.
 It is of course only natural that our attention